jblackledge/New-Shoes/README.md

 # New-Shoes
-New Shoes is an app for runners to track the amount of miles they run in a given pair of shoes, in order to be notified when it's time to buy a new pair.
+New Shoes is an Android app for runners to track the amount of miles they run in a given pair of shoes, in order to be notified when it's time to buy a new pair.

 ## Installation